box/developer.box.com/content/guides/docgen/index.md

 1. Author your Doc Gen Template
 	* Use [Doc Gen Add-in for Microsoft Word][template-addin] to create a template without any code.
-	* You can also leverage Doc Gen's tagging script to author the template.
+	* You can also leverage [Doc Gen's tagging script][tagging-script] to author the template.

 2. [Add the template to Box][upload-template] using the Box Doc Gen UI.
 At this point, you can:
 	* Mark an existing file In Box as Doc Gen template.